Hieromon/AutoConnect/mkdocs/menu.md

 <img src="images/ac.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 !!! note "AutoConnect root URL"
-    It is assigned "**/_ac**" located on the *local IP address* of ESP8266/ESP32 module by default and can be changed with the sketch.
+    It is assigned "**/_ac**" located on the *local IP address* of ESP8266/ESP32 module by default and can be changed with the Sketch.
 A local IP means Local IP at connection established or SoftAP's IP.

 ## <i class="fa fa-bars"></i> Right on top